 Categories

 We’ve spent days leading up giving the bikes a thorough clean and POWDERS check.
 Oil, lube, grease, cleaning fluids, sprays and air all slavishly applied.
 After so long parked up and with so much anticipation leading up to this first post-lockdown ride out, we didn’t want any niggles spoiling plans.

-On the day, everything lined up with celestial gravitas; a workday clear of client meetings I could book off, an unusually warm spell of weather and Mary’s birthday.
+On the day, everything lined up with celestial gravitas; a workday clear of client meetings I could book off, an unusually warm spell of weather and a birthday to celebrate.
 This was going to be a perfect ride out.

+Categories